xDaiPunks/PunkTokenVestingContract/README.md

 ## Prerequisites
-The deployement of the contract requires the Punk token contract to be deployed as well as the Punk NFT contract.
+The deployment of the contract requires the Punk token contract to be deployed as well as the Punk NFT contract.
-The Punk tokenn contract can be found here: https://github.com/xDaiPunks/PunkTokenContract A flattened version of the NFT contract can be found here: https://github.com/xDaiPunks/xDaiPunksNFT
+The Punk token contract can be found here: https://github.com/xDaiPunks/PunkTokenContract A flattened version of the NFT contract can be found here: https://github.com/xDaiPunks/xDaiPunksNFT

+The contract addresses of the Punk token contract and the Punks NFT contract are needed for the deployment of the contract.

+The deployment variables:
+- @param _start: unix time of the start of $PNK vesting
+- @param _cliff: delayed start of $PNK vesting in seconds
+- @param _duration: timespan of $PNK vesting in seconds
+- @param _totalAvailable: total available supply of the $PNK token
+- @param _Punk: contract address of the $PNK ERC20 contract
+- @param _Punks: interface of the Punks NFT contract

+Note: if you are using remix and ganache you will need to fund the contract before the claims can be executed Funding is 100.000.000

 ## Truffle
 The vesting contract has been created using Truffle and OpenZeppelin